paulb00th/galapagos/content/en/about/the-team.md

 In 2022 I was invited by Claudia and Juan Carlos to join Galapagos Dive Academy and, since then, I’ve been sharing my passion for freediving with guests!
 I’m often asked, *‘why should I freedive’?* For me, answer is simple, the training takes you deeper for longer, provides for magical encounters with shy marine life, and connects you to the ocean with minimal impact.

 Some people freedive for the challenge, but for me its true appeal lays in the calm it brings to hectic world.
 While on a breath hold dive, I can silently merge with the underwater world and enjoy its many rare sights and extraordinary sounds - come join me!.

+*Image - Alan Jacome*

+<div class="grey-bar"></div>

+##### Sofia Green - Divemaster

+{{< figure src="img/about/A-Us-SofiaMGreen.png" class="align-right full-width">}}

+Sofía Green Iturralde is a marine biologist and divemaster from Ecuador.

+Sophia has been working in the Galapagos Islands as a scientific researcher, diver, and wildlife photographer since 2017.

+Since 2021, she has also worked as a divemaster and lecturer on board educational expeditions.

+Sophia's main scientific focus has been on the whale shark population in the islands, as she has worked collaboratively with a research project led by a local Galapagos organisation.

+When you dive with Sofia you will experience her passion for sea life and discover how you can work as a citizen scientist in support of marine conservation.

+*Image - Sophia Green*

 <div class="grey-bar"></div>